namjoonsuh/TimeAutoDiff/README.md

  - **process_edited.py**: This file pre-processes your tabular data into the tensor format.
 Users can refer to Section 2 of our paper for detailed descriptions of pre- and post-processing steps.
  - **timeautoencoder.py**: This file is the implementation of VAE in TimeAutoDiff.
 Look at Figure 2 for a schematic overview of the architecture.
 It also has the code for training VAE.
- - **timediffusion.py**: This file is the implementation of Diffusion model in TimeAutoDiff.
+ - **timediffusion.py**: This file is the implementation of the Diffusion model in TimeAutoDiff.
 Look at Figure 3 for a schematic overview of the architecture.
-It also has the code for training & sampling process.
+It also has the code for the training & sampling process.
- -
+ - **timediffusion_cond_label.py**: This file is the implementation of the conditional_Diffusion model in TimeAutoDiff for entity conditional generation.